WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/debugger.md

 void Shutdown();
 ```

-The shutdown will automatically be handled during the call to `Rml::Shutdown()` so typically it does not need to be called.
+The shutdown will automatically be handled during the call to `apui::Shutdown()` so typically it does not need to be called.
 However, it can be useful it you want to re-initialise the debugger in another host context.
-After the shutdown it is possible to call `Rml::Debugger::Initialise()`  to start the debugger again.
+After the shutdown it is possible to call `apui::Debugger::Initialise()`  to start the debugger again.